Rani Durgavati History – Information in English

 Have you ever wondered why she’s called the Valiant queen of the Gond Kingdom?
 Well, she deserves the title.
 She was and remained one of the bravest and most determined rulers of the great kingdom of Gondwe.

-Durgavati, just like her husband Dalpat Shah, established herself as a capable leader by enlarging the realm and providing for her people.
+Durgavati, like her husband Dalpat Shah, was a strong leader who expanded their territory and cared for her people.
 In addition, she made sure her kingdom was safe.

 Rani Durgavati Statue